gemanepa/truffle-react-simple-storage-dapp/README.md

 # Drizzle + Truffle + React Simple Storage dApp

 dApp that stores & retrieves a value from an Ethereum Smart Contract.
-Built with Solidity Truffle framework and Drizzle React+Redux library
+Built with Solidity Truffle framework and Drizzle React+Redux libraries

 # How to run